 Follow the artist’s path through the displays to encounter some of the objects that attracted her attention.

-Five pink QR codes are positioned in display cases around the installation helping you locate the seven items within the dense displays and linking to the content below.
+Five pink QR codes were positioned in display cases around the installation during the exhibition, to help locate the seven items within the dense displays and linking to the content below.

 This map and locations were correct at time of the exhibition April 2022 – June 2023, but displays may be updated and the marked trail is no longer visible and the main installation exhibit is no longer on display.